 New Life Island is a Christian camp and we strive to be Christ honoring in our dress.
 We ask that you help us with this.

 Shorts and skirts must be of modest length and shirts of modest cuts and styles.
 Please refrain from extremely tight and/or short clothing.
 Swimwear should be boxer style trunks for guys and one-piece (non-white) suit for girls.
 If you have any questions please feel free to give us a call.

 New Life Island does reserve the right to request that immodest clothing be changed.

 We recommend that all of your child’s property be marked with his name.
 Lost and Found articles are kept until Labor Day.
 We will dispose of unclaimed items.

-Begins Monday at 9:00 am at the camp office.
+Begins Sunday at 6:00 pm on the lawn in front of the camp office.
 “Express Registration” is for those who pay their full camp fee in advance.
-We like to have all campers registered by 10:30 am.
-Campers will take swim tests at 11:00 am on Monday.
+We like to have all campers registered by 7:00 pm.
+Campers will take swim tests on Monday.

 Extra money is needed for the snackshop, craftshop, offering, campstore, (t-shirts and sweatshirts @$12-$30) and paintball during Junior High and Teen Weeks, ($20.00).